Arnoud Boot: Recognition

+In 1998 he was awarded the Limperg Penning in recognition of contributions to business administration, and in 2011 the Pierson Penning, a once in three year recognition for contributions to economics.
+In 2010 he was featured in the HUMAN TV documentary De magie van de wetenschap.
 Arnoud Boot is since 2014 an honorary member of the Royal Netherlands Economic Association (KVS).
-In 1998 he was awarded the Limperg Penning in recognition of contributions to business administration, in 2011 the Pierson Penning, a once in three year recognition for contributions to economics.
-In 2010 he was featured in the HUMAN TV documentary De magie van de wetenschap.
-Roepende in de woestijn.